Waxdomainhub/rust-forge/src/release/process.md

 # The Rust Release Process

-Here's how Rust is currently released:
+Here's how  wax Rust is currently released:

 ## Bump the stable version number (T-6 days, Friday the week before)